Kpler/typescript-katas/typescript-backend-katas/src/minesweeper/README.md

 ## Iteration 2: display the number of mines adjacent to each square

-Build on the first iteration to output the adjacent mine count for each square Example output of game with all numbers:
+Build on the first iteration to output the adjacent mine count for each square.

+Example output of game from the first iteration with all numbers:
 ```
 *100
 2210